Geetha495/SDF_Exercises/README.md

 1. Implement max function using variadic template that can take arbitrary number of arguments (which are comparable) and returns the maximum element.

-2. Take the thread_pool (Links to an external site.) example and make it terminate gracefully.
+2. Take the [thread_pool](https://github.com/sbjoshi/sanganak-examples/tree/main/cs1023-2021-cpp-examples/thread_pool) example and make it terminate gracefully.

 3. Implement a thread_pool with a single queue instead of one queue per thread.

 4. Make the thread_pool a singleton

 5. Implement a thread_pool with one queue per thread where the thread will terminate if the queue is empty.
-In this case, the pool need to create another worker thread if there are lesser threads than std::thread::hardware_concurrency().
+In this case, the pool need to create another worker thread if there are lesser threads than std::'thread'::hardware_concurrency() .

 6. Explore destructors and why they need to be virtual.